 Before babies can speak, they need to understand the meaning of words.
 To help him/her learn new words, a baby needs a lot of repetition and lots and lots of stimulation.
 Label and point to toys (e.g., "That's a car"), people and items that surround your baby.
 Start teaching him/her to follow simple directions like "Come here", "Give me ball", or "Touch nose".
 Pair your directions with gestures to make it more clear for your baby to understand.
 Repetition is the key.
-Model animal.
-For example, say "The cow says moo".
+Model these directions and help your baby follow them.